Download Articles

 Leaders are also very focused on change.
 Recognizing that continual improvement can be achieved in their people and their activities can be a great step towards continued success.
 Being able to lead their teams through change management, rather than manage them through it has infinite rewards.

-A commonly coined phrase tells us that leadership is doing the right thing and management is doing things right.
+When looking at leadership versus management a commonly coined phrase tells us that leadership is doing the right thing and management is doing things right.
 This illustrates how the two skill sets need to work together.
 In order to be fully rounded, you must have the ability to manage the day to day tasks and deliver results, while seeing the opportunity for change and the big picture.
 Demonstrating good leadership skills without the management skills to support it, will leave you with an inability to operationalize your visions.
 Likewise, being a good manager without good leadership skills will cause continual challenges in motivating your team and producing the results you are trying to manage to.
 Being able to blend these two styles is truly a unique skill set.
 Keep in mind there are an abundance of managers in the world but very few truly embody the characteristics of a leader.